swetharevanur/saig-dl-workshop/README.md

-# Stanford AI Group Workshop: Introduction to Deep Learning
+*For Stanford AI Group Workshop: Introduction to Deep Learning (Winter 2019)*